 Ethical limit

 Answer shaping is a powerful technique, but used in a way that misleads users or excludes essential information, it works against you over time.
-AI systems are getting better at recognising one-sided or manipulative framing — and you lose authority faster than you build it.
+One-sided framing is vulnerable besides: a single independent source contradicting your framework sits in the same retrieval results — and authority is lost faster than it is built.
 Applied well: honestly shaping the framework within which your strengths are prominent, without suppressing facts or alternative perspectives.